+prepaid balance charging history

+□ other:

-(d) content data:
+(d) ☐ content data:

-(web)mailbox dump
+☐ (web)mailbox dump

-online storage dump (user generated data)
+online storage dump (user-generated data)

 pagedump

-message log/backup
+□ message log/backup

-voicemail dump
+□ voicemail dump

 server contents

-device backup
+☐ device backup

-contact list
+☐ contact list

-other:
+□ other:

-Add itiona l information in case necessary to (further) specify or limit the range of the
+☐ Additional information in case necessary to (further) specify or limit the range of the requested data:

-requ ested data:

 SECTION G: Information on the underlying conditions

-- (a) This EPOC concerns (tick the relevant box(es)): - □ criminal proceedings in respect of a criminal offence(s); - execution of a custodial sentence or a detention order of at least four months following criminal proceedings, imposed by a decision that was not rendered in absentia, in cases where the person convicted absconded from justice. - (b) Nature and legal classification of the offence(s) in relation to which the EPOC is issued and the applicable statutory provision1:
+(a) This EPOC concerns (tick the relevant box(es)):

+criminal proceedings in respect of a criminal offence(s);

+execution of a custodial sentence or a detention order of at least four months following criminal proceedings, imposed by a decision that was not rendered in absentia, in cases where the person convicted absconded from justice.

+(b) Nature and legal classification of the offence(s) in relation to which the EPOC is issued and the applicable statutory provision (4):

+(c) This EPOC is issued for traffic data which are not requested for the sole purpose of identifying the user, or for content data, or both, and concerns (tick the relevant box(es), if applicable):

+criminal offence(s) punishable in the issuing State by a custodial sentence of a maximum of at least three years;

-1 For execution of a custodial sentence or detention order for traffic data, which is not required for the sole purpose of identifying the user, or content data please indicate in (b) and (c) the offence for which the sentence was imposed.
+(4) For execution of a custodial sentence or detention order for traffic data, which is not required for the sole purpose of identifying the user, or content data please indicate in (b) and (c) the offence for which the sentence was imposed.

-(c) This EPOC is issued for traffic data which are not requested for the sole purpose o identifying the user, or for content data, or both, and concerns (tick the relevant bo applicable): inal offence(s) punishable in the issuing State by a custodial sentence of a mum of at least three years; or more of the following offences, if wholly or partly committed by means of an mation system: offence(s) as defined in Articles 3 to 8 of Directive (EU) 2019/713 of the European Parliament and of the Council 1 ; offence(s) as defined in Articles 3 to 7 of Directive 2011/93/EU of the European Parliament and of the Council 2 ; offence(s) as defined in Articles 3 to 8 of Directive 2013/40/EU of the European Parliament and of the Council 3 ; criminal offences as defined in Articles 3 to 12 and 14 of Directive (EU) 2017/541 of the European Parliament and of the Council 4 .
+one or more of the following offences, if wholly or partly committed by means of an information system: offence(s) as defined in Articles 3 to 8 of Directive (EU) 2019/713 of the European Parliament and of the Council (5); offence(s) as defined in Articles 3 to 7 of Directive 2011/93/EU of the European Parliament and of the Council (6); offence(s) as defined in Articles 3 to 8 of Directive 2013/40/EU of the European Parliament and of the Council (7); criminal offences as defined in Articles 3 to 12 and 14 of Directive (EU) 2017/541 of the European Parliament and of the Council (8). (d) Controller/processor: European Production Orders shall be addressed to service providers acting as controllers.

-1 Directive (EU) 2019/713 of the European Parliament and of the Council of 17 April 2019 on combating fraud and counterfeiting of non-cash means of payment and replacing Council Framework Decision 2001/413/JHA (OJ L 123, 10.5.2019, p.
-18).

-2 Directive 2011/93/EU of the European Parliament and of the Council of 13 December 2011 on combating the sexual abuse and sexual exploitation of children and child pornography, and replacing Council Framework Decision 2004/68/JHA (OJ L 335, 17.12.2011, p.
-1).

-3 Directive 2013/40/EU of the European Parliament and of the Council of 12 August 2013 on attacks against information systems and replacing Council Framework Decision 2005/222/JHA (OJ L 218, 14.8.2013, p.
-8).

-4 Directive (EU) 2017/541 of the European Parliament and of the Council of 15 March 2017 on combating terrorism and replacing Council Framework Decision 2002/475/JHA and amending Council Decision 2005/671/JHA (OJ L 88, 31.3.2017, p.
-6).

-(d) Controller/processor:

-European Production Orders shall be addressed to service providers acting as controllers.
 By way of exception, the European Production Order may be addressed directly to the service provider that processes the data on behalf of the controller.

-Tick where appropriate:

-- This EPOC is addressed to the service provider acting as controller. - This EPOC is addressed to the service provider who is or, in the case of situations where the controller cannot be identified, is possibly processing the data on behalf of the controller, because: - the controller cannot be identified despite reasonable efforts on the part of the issuing authority - addressing the controller might be detrimental to the investigation

-If this EPOC is addressed to the service provider processing data on behalf of the controller:

-- □ the processor shall inform the controller about the data production - the processor shall not inform the controller about the data production until further notice, as it would be detrimental to the investigation.
-Please provide a short justification1:

-(e) Any other relevant information:
+Tick where appropriate: ☐ This EPOC is addressed to the service provider acting as controller. ☐ This EPOC is addressed to the service provider who is or, in the case of situations where the controller cannot be identified, is possibly processing the data on behalf of the controller, because: ☐ the controller cannot be identified despite reasonable efforts on the part of the issuing authority ☐ addressing the controller might be detrimental to the investigation If this EPOC is addressed to the service provider processing data on behalf of the controller: ☐ the processor shall inform the controller about the data production the processor shall not inform the controller about the data production until further notice, as it would be detrimental to the investigation.
+Please provide a short justification (9): (e) Any other relevant information:

-1 The issuing authority must indicate the reasons for the delay in the case file, only a short justification must be added in the EPOC.